 Do families have to pay to use the Chromebook?

-The school district pays for the purchase and upkeep of the Chromebooks and families are NOT asked to contribute to the cost.
+The school district pays for the purchase and upkeep of the Chromebooks and families are not asked to contribute to the cost.
 If you choose to bring your own personal device, then the cost of that device and all repair/maintenance is your responsibility.

 What happens when something breaks or there’s a problem?

 Students can take the device to their classroom teacher or school librarian, who will instruct them on where to take the device for assistance.
 All schools have spare Chromebooks available, so that students can use a spare device while their original device is out for repair.
+There is no reason a student would be without a Chromebook, even if theirs is damaged and being repaired.

 Under what scenarios are families financially responsible for damage to the Chromebook?